Cape Horn: Historic trade route

 From the 18th to the early 20th centuries, Cape Horn was a part of the clipper routes which carried much of the world's trade.
 Sailing ships sailed round the Horn carrying wool, grain, and gold from Australia back to Europe; these included the windjammers in the heyday of the Great Grain Race of the 1930s.
 Much trade was carried around the Horn between Europe and the Far East; and trade and passenger ships travelled between the coasts of the United States via the Horn.
 The Horn exacted a heavy toll from shipping, however, owing to the extremely hazardous combination of conditions there.

 The only facilities in the vicinity able to service or supply a ship, or provide medical care, were in the Falkland Islands.
 The businesses there were so notorious for price-gouging that damaged ships were sometimes abandoned at Port Stanley.

 While most companies switched to steamers and later used the Panama Canal, German steel-hulled sailing ships like the Flying P-Liners were designed since the 1890s to withstand the weather conditions around the Horn, as they specialized in the South American nitrate trade and later the Australian grain trade.
 None of them were lost travelling around the Horn, but some, like the mighty Preußen, were victims of collisions in the busy English Channel.

 Traditionally, a sailor who had rounded the Horn was entitled to wear a gold loop earring—in the left ear, the one which had faced the Horn in a typical eastbound passage—and to dine with one foot on the table; a sailor who had also rounded the Cape of Good Hope could place both feet on the table.

-One particular historic attempt to round the Horn, that of HMS Bounty in 1788, has been immortalized in history due to the subsequent Mutiny on the Bounty.
-This abortive Horn voyage has been portrayed (with varying historical accuracy) in three major motion pictures about Captain William Bligh's mission to transport breadfruit plants from Tahiti to Jamaica.
+One particular historic attempt to round the Horn, that of in 1788, has been immortalized in history due to the subsequent mutiny.
+This abortive Horn voyage has been portrayed (with varying historical accuracy) in three major films about Captain William Bligh's mission to transport breadfruit plants from Tahiti to Jamaica.
 The Bounty made only 85 miles of headway in 31 days of east-to-west sailing, before giving up by reversing course and going around Africa.
 Although the 1984 movie portrayed another decision to go round the Horn as a precipitating factor in the mutiny (this time west-to-east after collecting the breadfruits in the South Pacific), in fact that was never contemplated out of concern for the effect of the low temperatures near the Horn on the plants.

-The transcontinental railroads in North America, as well as the Panama Canal that opened in 1914 in Central America, led to the gradual decrease in use of the Horn for trade.
+The transcontinental railroads in North America, as well as the Panama Canal that opened in 1914 in Central America, led to a gradual decrease in use of the Horn for trade.
 As steamships replaced sailing ships, Flying P-Liner Pamir became the last commercial sailing ship to round Cape Horn laden with cargo, carrying grain from Port Victoria, Australia, to Falmouth, England, in 1949.